 What happens if I have an abnormal test result?

 If you don’t have a health care provider, the Screen for Life Coach is an excellent option for you to access screening tests.
 We ensure that abnormal test follow-up is coordinated for our clients.
 If you have an abnormal test the patient navigator will help to coordinate your care.

-Our patient navigator works closely with our mobile coach medical lead to ensure that women who have an abnormal Pap test have follow-up within a timely and appropriate manner.
+Our patient navigator works closely with our mobile coach medical lead to ensure that clients who have an abnormal Pap test have follow-up within a timely and appropriate manner.

 An unsatisfactory Pap test result usually means that the sample collected from your cervix didn’t have enough cells or the cells could not be seen well enough under the microscope.
 In these instances, you will need to repeat your Pap test to get a better a sample.
 Our office will contact you to discuss next steps.

-Thirty percent of women will have an abnormal Pap test result in their lifetime.
+Thirty percent of individuals will have an abnormal Pap test result in their lifetime.
 Cell changes found through Pap tests are very rarely cancer, but they do require follow-up.

-• Our office will send you a letter when it’s time for your next cervical cancer screening Pap test.
-Most women return to cervical cancer screening every three years.
+You will receive a letter when it’s time for your next cervical cancer screening Pap test.
+Most individuals return for cervical cancer screening every three years.
 When you receive your letter, call our office to arrange your next appointment on the Screen for Life Coach.
-Or, you can schedule your Pap test appointment at a Northwestern Ontario location that is convenient for you.
+Or, you can schedule your Pap test appointment at a location that is convenient for you.